niplav/site/99_problems_klong_solution.md

 higher values, with an increasing height of steps.

 <!--
-Find some nice mathematical description for this hill pattern!
+TODO: Find some nice mathematical description for this hill pattern!
 -->

 <!--